Carmen Baroja: Afterward

-After the war, the building that had housed the Lyceum Club was appropriated by the Falange, their records burned, and the group disbanded, with most members going abroad or into exile.
+After the war, the building that had housed the Lyceum Club Femenino was appropriated by the Falange, their records burned, and the group disbanded, with most members going abroad or into exile.
 Throughout the war, the building had been left intact, not even a teaspoon missing.

 In 1947, Baroja bought a house on a 57 acre olive grove in Tendilla known as El Parador del Tío Ruperto in the province of Guadalajara.
 She was excited about her house and land and enjoyed the simple pleasures like sitting under the walnut trees on a peaceful afternoon.
 After a few years, she began to get ill and after two operations, Baroja died of intestinal cancer on 4 June 1950.
 Of her four children, only Julio and her youngest, Pío, survived.
 Her other two children, Ricardo and Baroja, had died.
 Her manuscript, Recuerdo de una mujer de la generación del 98 (Memories of a Woman of the Generation of '98), an autobiography about the lives of men and women she knew, was edited by Amparo Hurtado Díaz and published for the first time in December 1998, putting an end to the silence and near invisibility of an intelligent and talented woman.

 In Pamplona, a street, Calle Carmen Baroja Nessi, is named after her.